Gu21/site_whisky/README.md

 # site_whisky

-* Premier TP utilisation de Bootstrap, analyse d'une maquette à reproduire avec une liberté pour le thème
+* First test using Bootstrap, analysis of a mockup to be reproduced with a freedom for the theme
-* Intégration de la maquette avec Bootstrap
+* Integration of the model with Bootstrap
 * Sass

-## Lien de la maquette
+## Link to the mockup

  https://gu21.github.io/site_whisky/